perun-network/atala-prism-threshold/README.md

 It further provides malicious security and identifiable aborts.
 We provide an implementation of the protocol in Kotlin using the secp256k1 elliptic curve.

-The report on threshold ECDSA signatures for Atala PRISM can be found in the [Wiki](https://github.com/perun-network/atala-prism-threshold/wiki/Threshold-ECDSA-Signatures-for-Atala-PRISM-Report).
+The report on threshold ECDSA signatures for Atala PRISM and the project timeline can be found in the [Wiki](https://github.com/perun-network/atala-prism-threshold/wiki/Threshold-ECDSA-Signatures-for-Atala-PRISM-Report).

 ## Table of Contents